jeffamstutz/agx/README.md

-# AGX — Animated Geometry eXport
+# AGX — Animated Geometry eXchange

 AGX is a tiny, stb-style API (implemented in C++) for dumping animated geometry and associated parameters to a file.
 It mirrors the feel of the ANARI API: